cortexrd/Knack-Toolkit-Library/README.md

 **Zero config needed for Basic Features**

-Right out of the box, without any coding or complex setup, the KTL will provide many nice additions to your app:
+Right out of the box, without any coding or complex setup, the KTL will provide these nice additions to your app:

 -   Using reserved keywords to trigger special behavior.
 [See list](#list-of-all-keywords).
 -   User filters to save your filters to named buttons